VenkyVishy/join-us/questions.md

 - What programming languages have you messed around with?
 - What sort of tooling is on your machine?
   - Programming languages, compilers, runtimes etc
   - What OS do you run?
+Windows 11
   - What editor/IDE do you use?
 - Are you more into front-end or back-end?
 (If you're into web development).
 - Are you interested in AI/ML, Systems Programming or anything outside your current domain.
 - What are you learning now?

 ## Let's hack!